StaceyWeberMALMHCA-682x1024Stacey Weber, MA, LMHC

-Stacey Weber, MA, LMHCI am a licensed Mental Health Counselor and Washington State approved supervisor with a private practice located in the Ballard neighborhood of Seattle.
-My practice is currently 100% telehealth.
-As a geek/gaming therapist, I specialize in working with fellow geeks and those into gaming.
+In addition to the areas of specialization listed below, I consider myself a geek therapist.
 Geek and gaming culture can provide a rich resource to better understand ourselves as well as a shared language for us to use in our work together.
-If you are into comic books, anime, sci-fi, video games, tabletop games, animated series, fantasy media, etc., then we could be a great therapeutic fit!
-I am also queer, sex-positive, and work to maintain an awareness of marginalized identities and communities.
+If you are into video games, tabletop games, comic books, anime, sci-fi, animated series, fantasy media, etc., then we could be a great therapeutic fit and I would welcome you bringing this part of yourself into therapy.

-Areas of Focus
+Areas of Specialization

-Geek & Gaming Therapy
+Geek Therapy

 Many people may ask, “what makes geek therapy different and how is it relevant to therapeutic work?”